-Member Advisory Council members are asked to respect the following Code of Conduct:
+MAC members are asked to respect the Code of Conduct:

-- Maintain the confidentiality of personal information shared in the meeting; - Treat each other with dignity and respect; - Avoid being aggressive when you disagree with a decision or a statement; - Work collaboratively with others to further Colorado Access' mission - Do not make statements or assumptions based on race, ethnicity, gender, sexual orientation, gender identity, age, disability, or any other personal characteristic; and - Disclose potential conflicts of interest, real or perceived, before participating in discussions or votes.
+- Keep any personal information shared in the meeting confidential. - Treat each other with dignity and respect. - Avoid being aggressive if you disagree with something. - Work with others to further our mission. - Do not make statements or assumptions based on race, ethnicity, gender, sexual orientation, gender identity, age, disability, or any other personal characteristic. - Tell us about potential conflicts of interest, real or perceived, before taking part in discussions or votes. - Follow HIPAA regulations. - Keep conversations confidential.

-Approved by Council: 2/20/18
+Approved by Member Advisory Council on 8/18/2020